wp-plugins/daily-prayer-time-for-mosques/readme.txt

 - To display prayer time either vertically or horizontally.

-- to display 'Jamah time' only.
+- To display 'Jamah time' only if you chose.

 - You can aslo show Hanafi Asr start time.

 == Screenshots ==
-1. `/assets/screenshot-1.png` Horizontal timing
+1. Horizontal timing
-2. `/assets/screenshot-2.png` Vertical timing
+2. Vertical timing